 Now of course there are places you won’t be able to go with certain vehicles, and you will be limited as to how much stuff you can take with you, such as on a motorbike, or your own feet, but for the most part you will be ok with almost anything on an average trip through Africa.
 However, if you want to able to go almost anywhere and to take a fair amount of gear with you, your choice of vehicle is now that much more important.

 What I think most people will agree with is that the most iconic and versatile vehicle in Africa is the Landrover Defender, followed closely by the Toyota Landcruiser.
 The older the model with the least amount of electronic controls, the better, as few ‘garages’ in the deepest parts of Africa will have the computer neccessary to change a faulty fuel injector or a fan belt, simple things you can otherwise do on the side of the road with basic tools.

-Our vehilce of choice is a 1998 model Landrover Defender TDi 90 (short wheel base) There are absolutely no electronic controls and we have a fuel consumption of just less than 10L/100km, fully loaded.
+Our vehicle of choice is a 1998 model Landrover Defender TDi 90 (short wheel base) There are absolutely no electronic controls and we still have a fuel consumption of 10L per 100km, all while weighing in at just under 2 metric tons fully loaded.